DapperDucky/DuckHUD/README.md

 ## Overview

-DuckHUD is a minimalistic general purpose heads up display with a focus on providing useful and easy to digest information and functionality without overwhelming the pilot's screen or the game's performance.
+DuckHUD is a minimalistic general purpose heads up display with a focus on providing useful, easy to digest information and functionality without overwhelming the pilot's screen or the game's performance.

 [Buy me a coffee I can turn into code](buymeacoffee.com/DapperDucky)